-Patzer, Helmlingé, Chessex, Whittlesey, Simpson.

-107\, 108.
+Helmlingè, Chessex, Whittlesey.
+107, 108.
 Themes.
 Writing of original compositions upon assigned topics.
 Prerequisite, French 101.
 Those taking French 107 or 108 are not required to take 103.
-This course is numbered 107 and 108 in alternate years, so that students may receive credits for two quarters of this work if they wish; for 1935-1936 the number is 108.
+This course is numbered 107 and 108 in alternate years, so that students may receive credits for two quarters of this work if they wish; for 1936-1937 the number is 107.
 Hours to be arranged for individual conferences.
-Three Helmlingé. credits; spring.
+Three credits; spring.
+Helmlingè.

 118, 119, 120.
-Survey of French Literature.
-Lectures in English and collateral reading of English translations.
+French Literature.
+A survey with lectures in English and collateral reading of English translations.
 Those who have studied French sufficiently will be assigned French texts to read.
 No prerequisites.
-Three cred-its a quarter; autumn, winter, spring.
-(See above under "Requirements of the department.") deVries.
+(See above under "Requirements of the department.")
+Three credits a quarter; autumn, winter, spring. deVries.

 121, 122, 123.
 The French Novel.

-Course conducted in French.
-Develop-ment of the novel from its beginning.
+124, 125, 126.
+The Short Story.
+Conducted in French.
+Development of the short story from the fabliaux to modern times.
+Special attention to Daudet, Maupassant, Bazin and a few others.
 Prerequisites, French 6 and 9.
 Two credits a quarter; autumn, winter, spring.
-Helmlingé.
+Helmlingè.